 If that infection is in the bladder, it is known as cystitis.
 Cystitis can also be caused by irritation, even without an infection.

 The main symptom of a urinary tract infection, including cystitis, is the need to pass urine more often than usual.
-You may often feel an irritation as well.
+You may often feel an irritation or burning as you pass urine as well.

 - you feel unwell